CodeMode-Java/Java-Syllabus/ReadMe2.md

 ### Purpose

-"Recursion will make your solutions easy"
+Recursion will make your solutions easy

 ### Content